SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 ### Algebra in Physics

 Algebra is central to AP Physics 1, but it is not the only factor when dealing with numbers in the course.
 Most problems you will encounter are not plug-n-chug style but rather require a more intuitive, conceptual understanding of each variable's role in physics scenarios.
-Let's look at a few examples to solidify conceptual and algebraic comprehension.
+Let's learn a few diagrams and graphs to solidify conceptual and algebraic comprehension.

 ![Motion Diagram #1](images/motion_diagram_1.png)